June Storey

 Mary June Storey (April 20, 1918 – December 18, 1991) was a Canadian-born American film actress who appeared in 45 films during the 1930s and 1940s.
 She was leading lady to cowboy singer Gene Autry in 10 films.

 Early years

-Storey was born on April 20, 1918 in Toronto, Ontario, Canada.
+Storey was born on April 20, 1918, in Toronto, Ontario, Canada.
 Her father, William Storey, was a forest ranger; her mother was Lareta Storey.
 Her acting interests were evident early when, as a little girl, she put on shows in her family's backyard.

 Her family moved to Tyler Lake, Connecticut, when she was five years old.
 She had a sister, Maxine, who became a "noted motion picture magazine feature writer."

 After living in Connecticut and Long Island, New York, in 1930, her family moved to Southern California, where she attended Laguna Beach High School.
 She gained acting experience with the Laguna Beach Little Theater.
-Her first appearance on film was an uncredited role as a coed in Student Tour (1933).
+Her first appearance on film was an uncredited role as a student in Student Tour (1933).